 5 Tips for Choosing the Right Travel Insurance

 As many as one in five people set off on their holidays without travel insurance, according to ABTA figures.
-Make sure you’re not one of them – follow our 5-step plan to help you select a policy that’s right for you.
+It’s easy to forget, particularly if you’ve just bagged a last-minute deal, but it really is essential.
+Follow our 5-step plan to help you select a policy that’s right for you.

 1. Check your existing cover